 Not long after the Federal Reserve Bank of Minneapolis first opened to the public in 1914, its chairman, John H. Rich, declared that "providing safe and adequate protection to every member bank" was the bank’s "foundation purpose."

-While banks didn’t suffer as much as businesses and farms during the frequent bank panics that gripped the nation in those years, he said, protecting the latter two required the government to protect the former.
+While banks didn’t suffer as much as businesses and farms did during the frequent bank panics that gripped the nation in those years, Rich said, protecting the latter two required the government to protect the former.

-Today, the Minneapolis Fed continues to help member banks and pay close attention to the needs of businesses and farm but it defines its mission more broadly based on the “dual mandate” from Congress: “We serve the public by pursuing a growing economy and stable financial system that work for all of us.”
+Today, the Minneapolis Fed continues to help member banks and pay close attention to the needs of businesses and farms, among other functions, but it defines its mission more broadly based on the dual mandate from Congress: "We serve the public by pursuing a growing economy and stable financial system that works for all of us."

-For example, the check processing department that had been at the Minneapolis Fed since the very beginning was shuttered in 2010.
-On the other hand, the bank is now one of two reserve banks managing electronic funds transfer for the entire system.
+For example, the check-processing department that had been at the Minneapolis Fed since the very beginning was shuttered in 2010.
+However, the Bank is now one of two Reserve Banks managing electronic funds transfers for the entire Federal Reserve System.
 Such technology was barely imaginable in 1914, when funds were transferred by telegraph.

 This article will explore some of the Minneapolis Fed’s core functions and how they've evolved over the past 100-plus years.